 Located in Vancouver, British Columbia on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people, we are a department with a global outlook but also strong commitments to Canada and BC.

-UBC Sociology’s research and teaching specializations fall in seven broad areas, with many faculty members pursuing their work in comparative and international fashion.
+UBC Sociology’s research and teaching specializations fall in four broad areas, with many faculty members pursuing their work in comparative and international fashion.

 The department has also recently hosted and edited key journals for the field, including the Canadian Review of Sociology (flagship journal of the Canadian Sociological Association), Journal of Health and Social Behavior, Sociological Theory, and the Journal of Comparative Family Studies.
 In addition, we host the Sojourners Undergraduate Journal of Sociology, promoting the work of emerging sociologists.